 Dust off your bin of leftover fabric and rejoice in a Scrap Buster tutorial!
-This week we will teach you how to make a Conversation Coaster.
-They are sure to get your friends talking!
-Not only are they a breeze to make, but you can make A LOT of them with just a little fabric.
-Coasters are a great way to put your Liberty fabrics on full display and to get your creative juices flowing.
+These Conversation Coasters are sure to get your friends talking.
+Not only are they a breeze to make, but you can make a lot of them with just a little fabric.
+Coasters are a great way to put your Liberty fabrics on full display and get your creative juices flowing.
 So, get reacquainted with your fabric scraps or check out our thoughtfully curated stash packs and bundles for inspiration.

 Fabric Requirements